zkxs/puzzle-game-design/wip/outer-wilds.md

 ### Ghosts in the Machine
 Reach all 3 Forbidden Archives in a single loop without getting caught.

-### Tubular!
-Ride the face of the wave for at least 15 seconds on a raft.

-- Start from cinder isles
-- Sleep in tower
-- Scout can be used to check dam integrity

 # Things you really shouldn't know
 - The eye coordinates:
   1. `L` tilted clockwise slightly